rush42/MoreRed/README.md

 ```
 More about overwriting configurations in the CLI can be found in the [SchNetPack 2.0](https://github.com/atomistic-machine-learning/schnetpack/tree/master) documentation.

-## Pre-trained models
-Under the folder `models`, you can find the final models trained on QM9 and Qm7-X datasets until complete convergence.
-You can load the models using `torch.load()` command.
-Besides, the tutorial notebooks provide details on how to use the models.

-## Molecular relaxation/generation
-The notebook `notebooks/denoising_tutorial.ipynb` explains how the trained models can be used for denoising and generation from scratch using different samplers.
-Under `src/morered/sampling`, you can find ready-to-use Python classes implementing the different samplers: `MoreRed-ITP`, `MoreRed-JT`, `MoreRed-AS`, `DDPM`.
-The same classes can be used for denoising/relaxation of noisy structures as well as for new structure generation.

-## Tutorials
-Under `notebooks`, we provide different tutorials in the form of Jupyter notebooks, that will be continually updated:
-  - `diffusion_tutorial.ipynb`: explains how to use the diffusion processes implemented in `morered`.
-  - `denoising_tutorial.ipynb`: explains how to use the trained models with the different samplers implemented in `morered` for noisy structure relaxation or generation from scratch.
-Under the folder `models`, we provide final models trained on QM9 and QM7-X datasets until complete convergence.

 ## How to cite
 if you use MoreRed in your research, please cite the corresponding publication: